omoeller/cramshou/README.txt

-This directory is for the development of the Crypter wrapper (which is both applet and application)
+This repository contains a Java implementation of the Cramer Shoup'98 Crypto System, usable both as applet and application.

-The standard realization of a CrytoModule.java should actually be an instance of a crypto-INTERFACE; this is not programmed this way to keep things simple.

-The standard realization is an implementation of the Cramer-Shoup'98 Crypto System.

 -----------------------------------------
+Usage instructions are in file HOWTO.txt
-For a quick and dirty test, do
+For a quick try-out of key generation and en/decryption, call
-    make -C src test
+    make -C src check
 -----------------------------------------
-Instructions how to use are in file HOWTO.txt
+Shortcomings:
+  The standard realization of a CrytoModule.java should actually be an instance of a crypto-INTERFACE; this is not programmed this way to keep things simple.
 -----------------------------------------
 Find out more at: http://www.verify-it.de/sub/crypter.html
 -----------------------------------------